Milo Solutions

 They don’t require installation from an app store and run on all devices from a single codebase.
 Moreover, this software can work offline and support push notifications.
 The best part is that they have their icons for home screens or taskbars.

-After downloading PWAs directly onto the user’s home screen, they launch like native apps – opening in a standalone window instead of a browser tab.
+After downloading progressive web applications directly onto the user’s home screen, they launch like native apps – opening in a standalone window instead of a browser tab.

 Moreover, this type of software allows developers to provide a custom user interface (UI) to invite users to install the PWA on the home screen.